 Favorite Nocturnes

-Chopin's life and works, only
+Discussion of Chopin's life and works, only.

 Looks like I haven't polluted this topic with my stupid opinions, so here I go: